AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## Assign a role {#assignarole}

-After adding learners to the Adobe Captivate Prime account, if you want to change their roles, click Actions on the upper-right corner of the page.
+After adding learners to the Adobe Learning Manager account, if you want to change their roles, click Actions on the upper-right corner of the page.
 Choose the option **Assign Role**.
 Here you can decide whether you want to give Author access or Admin access to the learner.
 After you have assigned a role, this learner has Author access to the account and can add modules and create courses.

 ![](assets/assign-a-role.png)